 We currently build cryptography which is a Rust extension built with PyO3 and setuptools-rust.
 It should be reasonably easy to build other Rust extensions.
-Currently it is necessary to run source \$CARGO\HOME/env in the build script as shown here, but other than that there may be no other issues if you are lucky.
+If you want to build a package with Rust extension, you will need Rust >= 1.41, and you need to set the rustup toolchain to nightly, and the target to wasm32-unknown-emscripten in the build script as shown here, but other than that there may be no other issues if you are lucky.